Aviva Stadium: 2011 Nations Cup

 The 2011 Nations Cup took place in the Aviva Stadium.
 The tournament featured national football teams from Scotland, Wales, Northern Ireland and the Republic of Ireland.
 In the opening round of fixtures, the Republic of Ireland beat Wales 3–0 while Scotland beat Northern Ireland 3–0.
 The remaining four fixtures took place in May, with the Republic of Ireland winning the tournament after beating Scotland 1–0 on 29 May, with Keane scoring the only goal.

-2011 Europa League Final
+2011 Europa League final

-The 2011 UEFA Europa League Final between Portuguese sides Porto and Braga took place in the Aviva Stadium.
-Due to UEFA rules against corporate sponsorship outside the federation, the stadium was referred to as the "Dublin Arena" for this final, that ended with a 1–0 victory for Porto.
+The 2011 UEFA Europa League final between Portuguese sides Porto and Braga took place in the Aviva Stadium.
+Due to UEFA rules against corporate sponsorship outside the federation, the stadium was referred to as the "Dublin Arena" for this final, that ended with a 1–0 victory for Porto courtesy of a Radamel Falcao goal.
+Porto thus won the treble of Primeira Liga, Taça de Portugal, and Europa League.

 Dublin Super Cup

 The Dublin Super Cup was a pre-season football tournament which was held at the Aviva.
 Celtic, Manchester City, Inter Milan and a League of Ireland XI competed in the 2011 edition, with Manchester City winning the tournament.